 The Church Pension Fund also provides long-term disability benefits for clergy at no additional cost.
-If the clergy member's illness is prolonged beyond 360 days, or is expected to last beyond 360 days, the clergyperson or his/her representative should initiate a claim for Long-Term Disability Benefits through The Church Pension Fund.
+If the clergy member's disability is prolonged beyond 26 weeks, or is expected to last beyond 26 weeks, the clergyperson or his/her representative should initiate a claim for Long-Term Disability Benefits through The Church Pension Fund.
 The diocesan office can provide the forms necessary to make a claim for long-term disability plan benefits and assist in the completion of those forms.
+The maximum benefit period is two years or upon reaching age 72, whichever occurs first (or age 65 for members who are 63 or younger when disability begins).
+Please note the Continuation of Benefit on Total Disability for active employees under the age of 60 is provided under the Group Life Insurance Benefit.